Azure-Samples/azure-search-openai-demo/docs/customization.md

 The first step is to identify where the problem is occurring.
 For example, if using the Chat tab, the problem could be:

 1. ChatGPT is not generating a good search query based on the user question
-2. Azure Cognitive Search is not returning good search results for the query
+2. Azure AI Search is not returning good search results for the query
 3. ChatGPT is not generating a good answer based on the search results and user question

 You can look at the "Thought process" tab in the chat app to see each of those steps,